 Farmer clusters represent a tipping point towards the positive – ‘a consortium of the willing putting back more nature than is being taken out’.

-Rob Shepherd (Hants farmer) told us about land managers taking back ‘ownership of conservation’s destiny’ during a deadpan delivery.
-‘Don’t mention buzzards and badgers’ when getting farmers around the table to identify insects and put £1 for every hectare they own in the #farmercluster kitty.
+Rob Shepherd (Hants farmer) told us about land managers taking back ‘ownership of conservation’s destiny’.
+In a deadpan delivery, he suggested not ‘mentioning buzzards and badgers’ when getting farmers to gather around kitchen tables but focus on identifying insects while putting £1 for every hectare they own in the farmercluster kitty.

 Honest humour